- Home

 Some types of non-Hodgkin lymphoma are treated with a group of targeted therapy drugs called monoclonal antibodies.

-The immune system makes proteins called antibodies to help fight infections.
+The body’s immune system makes proteins called antibodies to help fight infections.
 Monoclonal antibodies are manufactured versions of these natural antibodies.
-They target and attach to a protein found on cancer cells.
-This makes it easier for the body’s immune system to find and destroy the cancer cells.
-In non-Hodgkin lymphoma, different monoclonal antibodies may be used for different proteins.
+They lock onto a protein on the surface of cells or surrounding tissues to affect how cancer cells grow and survive.

 Having monoclonal antibodies

-Monoclonal antibodies are generally given through a drip into a vein.
+Monoclonal antibodies are generally given through a drip into a vein (IV infusion).
 They are usually combined with chemotherapy and are commonly given in repeating cycles.
 Talk to your doctor about your specific treatment schedule.

 Side effects of monoclonal antibody therapy